 You only just have time to shower, throw everything into your pack and grab a quick breakfast in the downstairs restaurant before your group hops into vans to head to the airport.
 A short flight lands you in Krabi, Southern Thailand.
 In the arrivals hall you are met by drivers.
 You load up vans and drive, via a stop at a supermarket to a small beachside town.

 Stepping out of the van into the bright sunlight and white sand of the beach it takes a moment for your eyes to adjust.
 A broad open beach with a number of wooden long tail boats aground in the shallows.
 Steep limestone islands are on the horizon.
 Your group efficiently shoulder backpacks, grab bags of food and carry them down to the water’s edge and the waiting boats.
-Shuffle out of flip flops, hitch up pants and wade out along the side of the boat till you can shrug a shoulder out of your pack to allow the boat driver to lean over and help you get it onboard.
+Shuffle out of flip flops, hitch up pants and wade out along the side of the boat till you can shrug a shoulder out of your pack to allow the boat driver to lean over and help you get it on-board.
 You all climb over the side and find seats.
 The driver turns a crank to get the engine chug, chug, chugging.
 Blasting across the Andaman sea, with the wind in your hair is magic.
 Rounding a point, you realize you’re headed to paradise as the boat turns into a bay with a long golden beach surrounded by incredible jungle clad cliffs.

 The peninsula is only accessible from the water.
 You are staying in a compound of privately owned beach houses.
 All natural wood, surrounded by trees, with bathrooms open to the sky and little houses for the spirits out front.
-You claim a bed and then run back to the beach to plunge into the glass green sea.
+You claim a bed and then run back to the beach to plunge into the glass-green sea.

 After half an hour swimming you head back to the house to make a lunch of crackers, tomato and tuna.
 Then you spend the afternoon working on your journal preparing for your final presentation in a couple of days.
 Flipping through the pages of our journal you realize how much has changed.
 On the outside, not so much, but on the inside there are new thoughts, ideas, new wisdoms and new attitudes towards life.
 The patience and compassion you find when dealing with people of different cultures and all the respect you have for the people you met along the way.
 Memories of landscapes more beautiful than anything you’d ever imagined have been etched into your mind.

 In the late afternoon you meet on the beach to play frisbee.
-Your group attract other travelers and locals and you spend a happy hour running back and forward in a big game of ultimate.
+Your group attracts other travelers and locals and you spend a happy hour running back and forward in a big game of ultimate-frisbee.
 Subbing off to catch your breath, you marvel at the wonderful light from the setting sun.
 The game stops as the sun sets and you swim with your group, rinsing off the sweat and sand that’s gotten everywhere, watching the sun disappear quickly into the Andaman Sea.

 After dinner some of you accompany the instructors on a night adventure.
 You walk through to a beach on the other side of the peninsula and walk down this till you pick up a trail along the base of the cliffs.
 This leads to yet another beach that you walk along, Reaching the end of this beach you follow the instructors into the trees, scrambling up a faint path at the base of the cliffs.
 On a broad ledge the instructors explain that you are at the entrance to a cave that they want you to find your way through.
 They make clear that the cave involves scrambling and you need to be careful near any drop-offs.
 You have one headlamp between you and need to work together to light the way ahead and behind.